 The Google website crawl error report provides in-depth information about the URLs Google was not able to crawl predominantly due to site errors and URL errors.
-The DNS errors which are reflected within the site errors of the crawling report occur when the server does not respond to non-existing hostnames with an appropriate HTTP error code such as 404.
-This is yet another aspect which needs to be attended.
+The DNS errors reflects within the site errors of the crawling report occur when the server does not respond to non-existing hostnames with an appropriate HTTP error code such as 404.
+This is yet another aspect which needs attention.

 Fixing DNS errors: